kids encyclopedia robot

 As a sophomore at the University of Minnesota, Eller helped lead the Golden Gophers to a Rose Bowl victory.
 While Eller shared the starting position as a sophomore, he became a full-time, two-way player as a junior and senior and was voted All-America both years.
 During his time in college, the Gophers were National Champions as well as Big Ten champions.
 As a senior (1963), Eller was the runner-up for the Outland Trophy.
 Following each football season, the Carl Eller Award is given to the University of Minnesota's Defensive Player of the Year.
 He was elected to the College Football Hall of Fame in 2006.

-At the University of Minnesota, Eller joined the Mu Chapter of the Alpha Phi Alpha fraternity.
+At the University of Minnesota, Eller joined Alpha Phi Alpha fraternity, via the Mu Chapter while at the University of Minnesota.
 In 1994, he graduated from Metropolitan State University in St. Paul, Minnesota with a bachelor's degree in human services.

 In 1964, Eller was selected in the first round of the NFL draft by the Minnesota Vikings.
 He was also selected in the first round of the American Football League Draft by the Buffalo Bills, who could not sign him.
 As the left defensive end in the Vikings front four, he was a major factor in the unit known as the "Purple People Eaters".